kirtanp04/Swift-Stay/README.md

-# Concept that are followed in this Project
+# Concepts that are followed in this Project

 <div style="display: flex; justify-content: space-between;">